 The Falcon and the Winter Soldier (2021)

 Look, we’re not saying The Falcon and the Winter Soldier was a bad TV series.
 Wait, no?
 That’s exactly what we’re saying.
 Despite being the series with arguably the most potential, The Falcon and the Winter Soldier was a letdown.
 The series was somehow both slow and ponderous while also incredibly shallow at the same time.

 First Avenger: Marvel movies in order

 Credit where credit is due, though.
 The series was an effective origin story for Sam Wilson’s Captain America (and we’d be lying if we said seeing him suit up wasn’t cool).
-The series’ commitment to exploring the tension of having a black man wield the shield was admirable as well, even if the concept wasn’t perfectly executed.
+The series’ commitment to exploring the tension of having a black man wield the shield within the social and political American context was admirable as well, even if the concept wasn’t perfectly executed.

 What If…?
 (2021)

 Bold, imaginative, and creative, we loved What If…?
 But it’s hard to call it a favourite.
 The animated series’ only real crime was that, by its very nature, it was tangential to the Marvel Cinematic Universe, which made the whole endeavour seem a little irrelevant to the wider plot of Phase 4.

 This by itself isn’t a bad thing, but with staying up to date with the MCU starting to feel a little like homework, you’ll hopefully forgive us for not ranking this higher.

 What next?
 What If season 2 release date